French Wedding Elegance

 Food is a big part of any wedding, but it’s even more important than usual in a French wedding.
 More often than not, the wedding breakfast can last up to three hours including speeches and entertainment.
 This is great news for a foodie couple, but if you get bored with long meals, this is something to consider before you plan your French wedding.
 Like in the typical English wedding, there are at least three courses: a starter, main course, and dessert – however sometimes there is a cheese course served before dessert.
 The traditional French wedding cake, Croquembouche, is usually served as a dessert, however some brides prefer to have a more modern alternative.

-Unlike in traditional English weddings, the French like to keep things simple.
+Unlike in traditional English weddings, French wedding traditions entail keeping things simple.
 Because such a large proportion of the budget it spent on the wedding breakfast, decor usually takes a back seat.
 It’s not uncommon to see cheap plastic garden chairs being used during the ceremony, and the tables rarely have centrepieces.
 This means that more attention is placed on the wedding itself, rather than on the details.
 If you like to keep things understated and minimal, then this French style of wedding could be for you.

 In French tradition it is typically the mother and father of the bride and groom who make the speeches, instead of a best-man or maid-of-honour speech.
 As entertainment between the courses of the lengthy wedding breakfast, friends of the newlywed couple usually plan a surprise for them.
 This ranges from a slideshow of embarrassing photos, a skit, a video, or some kind of game.
 After the meal, there is usually a dance which goes on until at least 2 in the morning.
 Most French venue rentals don’t have an official ending time, so your party can go on until dawn!